ajayravindranathan/customer-behaviour-prediction-segmentation/customer-behavior-pred-seg/README.md

-# Feature Engineering Agent - Portable Deployment
+# Customer Behaviour Prediction Agent

-An AI-powered agent for automating customer migration propensity analysis and feature engineering, designed to deploy on any fresh AWS account.
+An AI-powered agent for automating customer migration related propensity analysis and feature engineering, designed to deploy on any fresh AWS account.

 ## Overview

 This agent automates:
 - Exploring customer data from S3
-- Generating predictive features using AI (Claude 3.7 Sonnet)
+- Generating predictive features using AI
 - Creating feature engineering pipelines with AWS Glue
 - Training migration propensity models with SageMaker/AutoGluon